samuelrww/azure-network-protocols/README.md

 Set your location, image, size of your virutal computer.
 (Example: US East US, Windows 10 Pro with Size 2vcpus 16GB)
     <p>
-      Under the Administrator section, set up a user and password (write down)
+      Under the Administrator section, set up a user and password and be sure to keep information close.
 <P>
 Check box next to "Licensing".
 Click "Next and Create"
 <p>